chunyangL7/learnGit/readme.txt

 insert  something on Friday

-write something on dev branch，dev is no。switch by branch
+write something on dev branch，dev is on。